jadecobra/python_tdd_exercises/source/classes/test_classes.rst

 Making new objects is easier because I do not have to reinvent or rewrite things that already exist, I can inherit them instead and change the new objects for my specific use case

-To use inheritance I specify the "parent" in parentheses when I define the new object (the child) to establish the relationship
+To use inheritance I specify the "parent" in parentheses when I define the new object (the child) to make the relationship

 red: make it fail
 #################################################################################